scikit-hep/iminuit/doc/installation.rst

 Dependencies
 ------------

-Like most Python packages, iminuit installation requires `setuptools <https://pypi.python.org/pypi/setuptools>`__
+Like most Python packages, iminuit installation requires `setuptools`_.

 The following dependencies are optional: